All Episodes

 And still to this day, talk to Catholic, they love collecting relics.

-Yes, I was actually, my friend who I had lunch with, she was very kind and gave me two first-class relics, one of St. Jerome and one of St. Thomas Aquinas.
+Yes, I was actually my friend who I had lunch with, she was very kind and gave me two first class relics, one of St. Thomas Aquinas.

-I find the veneration of relics is really helpful in my own prayer life.
+I find the veneration of relics is really helpful in my, in my prayer life.

-Can I tell you a story about a Thomas relic?
+Can I tell you a story about the Thomas relic?

-And there was a great mass, and Cardinal Perilin said the Mass.
+And there was a great mass and Cardinal Perolyn said the mass.

-He was a Papabole in the recent election.
+He was a pop-up away in the recent election.

 I had this thought, you know, in my office here, I have a Caravaggio St. Jerome writing as a memento mori that I should do my work so that I don't waste all my life.